 Therefore, it is vital you know the signs to look out for and what to do, should you or your dog pick up a tick whilst out on a walk.

-Ticks: the lowdown
+Ticks: The lowdown

 Ticks are spider-like small parasites that bite into the skin and suck blood from other animals, including us.
 Initially they are extremely small, but swell as they eat, eventually becoming pea sized and therefore easier to spot and remove.

 Ticks are active throughout the year.
-However, you are most likely spot them between spring and autumn.
+However, you are most likely to spot them between spring and autumn.

 Ticks are tiny creatures that live in woodland and areas of long grass.
 They are particularly prevalent if there are deer and other wildlife.